Counselling and Psychotherapy

 I am committed to my own personal and professional development, regularly engaging in further learning, reflective practices and connecting with people and activities that enrich my life and my work.
 I also have training in somatic therapy, including Body-Mind Centering, which we can integrate into our work where appropriate.

-Alongside my private practice, I work in two specialist services—supporting adult survivors of childhood sexual abuse and maternal mental health, including infertility.
-Before becoming a therapist, my work was in the creative arts, and I continue to run an advocacy organisation supporting those in body-based professions like dancers and performers.
+Alongside my private practice, I work in two specialist services - supporting adult survivors of childhood sexual abuse and maternal mental health, including infertility.
+Before becoming a therapist, my work was in the creative arts, and I continue to run an advocacy organisation supporting those in body-based professions like dance and performance.

 Memberships & Insurance